qudini/qudini-reactive/qudini-reactive-graphql/README.md

 ### Query Depth

 Your GraphQL Max Query Depth  is expected to be available in the classpath, in `application.properties`. `qudini-reactive.graphql-max-depth` is the property name.
 Exception is thrown if Query Depth is exceeded.
-If Property itself is not present.
-It will throw Run time exception.
+If Property itself is not present, default value 15 is set.

 ### Wiring